victorcana/PANAS/README.md

 ## Instruction

 - Input data
-The pipeline requires three files
+The pipeline requires four files.
+See Examples.
     - Directory with file(s) containing multiple amino acid sequences.
     - Directory with file(s) containing multiple nucleotide sequences.
     - Directory with file(s) containing orthologous groups.
+    - Control files that specify the models and options for the analysis.
+No need to modify anything.
+Modifying some parameters in the control file can lead to error.

 - Main Options
   - `-p` Directory containing protein(s) file(s) in Fasta format.
 If you ran OMA to obtain orthologous information, it can be used the "DB" file, only with the Fasta file.
 Required parameter.